| | |

 4.3 What about denial of service?

-Denial of service is when someone decides to make your network or firewall
+Denial of service is when someone decides to make your network or

 useless by disrupting it, crashing it, jamming it, or flooding it.
 The